Tuesday, March 26, 2024

 The little fella didn't want to learn to play the piano, as he wanted a guitar so he could form a skiffle group.

-As he was passing the posh Victorian houses one day, a school teacher, whom the little fella would speak to, on occasion - nothing more than a hello - saw him and said “hello, Finbar, and how are you?”
+As he was passing the posh Victorian houses one day, a school teacher, whom the little fella spoke to, on occasion - nothing more than a hello - saw him and said “hello, Finbar, and how are you?”

 Oh yes, his name was Finbar; the fair one.